vishvalingam2004/House-Price-prediction-model/README.md

-# HOUSE-PRICE PREDICTION BY LINEAR REGRESSION
+# HOUSE-PRICE PREDICTION BY LINEAR-REGRESSION
 prediction model for houses prices.
 # ABOUT THIS DATASET
-This repo contains dataset which is collected from King county,Seattle.Basic EDA process were done.
+This repo contains dataset which is collected from King county,Seattle.Basic EDA process were done.Data visualisations were also visualised here.
 # TARGET FEATURE
 price
 # MODEL USED